srevinsaju/guiscrcpy/README.md

 It is the UI controller, which gives commands to the Scrcpy window to execute certain actions. <p> Read **Issues** and **Future Releases** , before proceeding
 ## Building from Source
 Fortunately or Unfortunately, GUIscrcPy has to be built from source.
 But that's easy again!

+Before everything, make sure you have scrcpy on your path.
+You can Google it out, on how to do it, next build will have a automated build.
+Only Scrcpy 1.9
 1. (Also called Step 0).
 Put a star on my repo.
 Gives support to #opensource!!
 2. Install python3.
 If you don't have it install it using Python Software Website or on Linux by <p>`sudo apt install python3.7`